LihaoWang1991/Lihaowang1991.github.io/_posts/2019-01-20-Machine-Learning-on-Azure.md

 We now have the necessary packages and compute resources to train a model in the cloud.

 ## Machine learning model and data preparation
-In his project we will implement a ConvNet using TensorFlow to classify the hand sign images into 6 classes: numer 0 to number 5.
-This was one of the programming assignments I have completed in Andrw Ng's course [Deep Learning](https://www.coursera.org/specializations/deep-learning).
+In his project we will implement a ConvNet using TensorFlow to classify the hand sign images into 6 classes: number 0 to number 5.
+This was one of the programming assignments I have completed in Andrew Ng's course [Deep Learning](https://www.coursera.org/specializations/deep-learning).

 <img src="https://i.postimg.cc/437QtzfP/SIGNS.png" style="width:800px;">

 [CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network), or ConvNet is a class of deep neural networks, most commonly applied to analyzing visual imagery.
-In this session we will do some preapration work such as loading and transforming data.
+In this session we will do some preparation work such as loading and transforming data.
 #### Data preparation
 The following code load and normalize the data.